contains the active ingredient amiodarone hydrochloride

 Do not suddenly stop taking Aratac without checking with your doctor.

-Do not use Aratac to treat any other conditions unless your doctor tells you to.
+Do not use Aratac to treat any other complaints unless your doctor says it is safe.

 Do not give Aratac to anyone else, even if they have the same condition as you.

 Always use a 30+ sunscreen and wear a hat and protective clothing when you are outdoors.
 Do not use a sunlamp.If your skin

 does appear to be burning, tell your doctor immediately.